Principal Investigator

 Jessica Linton

 Dominic Haas was an undergraduate thesis student in the Bachelor of Health Sciences program.
-He assisted Liam Rondeau in studying the aryl hydrocarbon receptor in the context of inflammatory bowel disease.
 His research focused on dietary intervention and its ability to shape the microbiota and activate aryl hydrocarbon receptor.
 He is currently a Ph.D student at The Scripps Research Institute.

 Dominic Haas